Makaze4/UpwellPredict/readme.md

 * loggers.py: Functions for logging the pipeline's progress and results.
 * plotters.py: Functions for plotting the results of the pipeline.
 * requirements.txt: List of required Python packages.
+* pipeline.jpg: Diagram illustrating the structure of the workflow pipeline.

 ### Folders:
 * input_data: Contains the input data for the pipeline, including grib and mat files (divided into North and South).
-* experimentsInput: Contains pre-made datasets for testing the pipeline.
+* experimentsInput: Contains the datasets for testing the pipeline.
 * experimentsOutput: Contains the output data from the pipeline, including Excel files with the results (divided into North and South).

 ## Software Requirements